The Unsung Passion of Ray Gonzalez

 Perhaps we never stop writing because we don’t want to be reminded of our mortalities.
 Or maybe we write precisely because we must deal with our mortalities.
 I empathize with the Antigones of the world.
 Despite his broad impact, Ray Gonzalez’s work remains criminally underrated.
 My hope is that people spend more time with it.
 I want to see Gonzalez’s words tweeted.
 I want to read poems written after Gonzalez’s poems.
 We live in a culture obsessed with the future.
 We keep asking, What’s going to get published? and put little weight on what we missed out on from yesterday.
 How we invoke the poems of our teachers will instruct future writers on how to respond to our poems.
 So go ahead: open that collection of poems.
 Which Gonzalez line will be your favorite?

 Roy G. Guzmán was born in Honduras and raised in Miami.
-His work has been featured in Kenyon Review, Verse of April, and The Best American Poetry blog.
+Their work has been featured in Kenyon Review, Verse of April, and The Best American Poetry blog.
 Guzmán has earned degrees from Dartmouth College, the University of Chicago, and the Honors College at Miami Dade College.
-He is the...
+They are the...